-The cash balance of the Group was £19.4 million combined Forestry business as set out at the (2018: £14.0 million) and reflected operating time of the acquisition. cash profits generated in the year as well as a number of other items.
-The issuance of The Livingbridge VC contingent consideration shares in the Company to Aberdeen Standard increased to £5.8 million at 31 December 2019 (2018: £5.1 million).
-There have been no material Investments (ASI) in the year generated £6.5 changes to the assumptions on the pay out of million, alongside the exercise of Supporter and Shareholder Warrants, which expired at the the contingent consideration, the movement end of 2019, generated a further £4.9 million in primarily reflects the unwind of the discount to 2019.
-The sale of the DevCo Project, Red Scar, the date of payment. completed on 31 December 2019 and gross cash proceeds of £2.3 million were received in early Going Concern January 2020.
-The Directors carry out a rigorous assessment
+The cash balance of the Group was £19.4 million (2018: £14.0 million) and reflected operating cash profits generated in the year as well as a number of other items.
+The issuance of shares in the Company to Aberdeen Standard Investments (ASI) in the year generated £6.5 million, alongside the exercise of Supporter and Shareholder Warrants, which expired at the end of 2019, generated a further £4.9 million in 2019.
+The sale of the DevCo Project, Red Scar, completed on 31 December 2019 and gross cash proceeds of £2.3 million were received in early January 2020.